hdclark/DICOMautomaton/development_log.md

 Below is a simplified timeline of `DICOMautomaton` development, broken down by month.

+Note: this list is periodically updated and is likely to be out-of-date!

 ## 202206

 - CI: added custom gitlab runner tags.